title ix

 Report Timing

-The University will generally offer any reporting student, whether the complainant or a third party, limited immunity from being charged for policy violations related to alcohol use and/or drug use, provided that the lesser violation(s) did not and do not place the health and safety of any person at risk.
-The University may choose to pursue educational interventions with those individuals.
+It is in the best interest of the UHSP community that Complainants choose to give notice of misconduct to UHSP officials, that witnesses come forward to share what they know, and that all Parties be forthcoming during the process.
+To encourage reporting and participation in the process, UHSP maintains a policy of offering Parties and witnesses amnesty from minor policy violations related to the incident.
+Granting amnesty is a discretionary decision made by Title IX Coordinator or Deputy Coordinator.
+Amnesty does not apply to more serious allegations.
+The University will generally offer any student, whether the Complainant or a third Party, who reports violations of this policy limited immunity from being charged for policy violations related to alcohol use and/or drug use, provided that such violation(s) did not and do not place the health and safety of any person at risk.
+The University may choose, however, to pursue educational interventions with those individuals.

 About Title IX

-Title IX of the Education Amendments of 1972 prohibits discrimination in any educational program or activity and requires institutions receiving federal funding from the Department of Education to provide equal opportunities on the basis of sex or gender.
+Title IX of the Education Amendments of 1972 prohibits discrimination in any educational program or activity and requires institutions receiving federal funding from the Department of Education to provide equal opportunities on the basis of sex.

 Title IX also requires educational institutions to respond appropriately to any incidents of sexual harassment, assault and misconduct in order to protect the safety of the campus community.